terraframe/geodashboard/pages/mydoc/mydoc_formatting_spreadsheets.md

 There are two main challenges we are trying to solve when formatting text based locations in your spreadsheet:

-1. Matching variations in location names with locations in the system location hierarchy.
-2. Ensuring that a location name is unique within the locations you are trying to match against in the system location hierarchy.

-### 1. Handling variations in location names
+## 1. Handling variations in location names
 GeoPrism has functionality that allows synonyms to be registered with a location in the hierarchy.
 This is very useful because it allows you to add all of the variations of a location name with the location in the hierarchy so that data coming into the system can match against a location with different semantic representations.
 However, whether the location hierarchy has the name that your data uses depends entirely on the hierarchy so your data may not match immediately.
 To prevent the need for registering new synonyms for a location in a later step of the upload it can be easier to format your spreadsheet to a naming convention that you know they hierarchy uses.

 For example: If you know Counties are named with the base name only (i.e. Denver) and your data names locations with additional terminology (i.e. Denver County) it can be useful to remove "County" from the location names before importing.

 It's important to realize that this isn't a requirement but can help depending on the situation.
 If your data has a way of naming locations which no location in the system has a synonym for you will have to manually register the new synonym with the corresponding location later in the upload.
 This is relatively easy but can be time consuming if you're dealing with a lot of locations.

-### 2. Ensuring a unique location name for the locations you are uploading to
+## 2. Ensuring a unique location name for the locations you are uploading to
 When uploading data with locations you must specify the level in the hierarchy that the locations represent (i.e. city, county, state, etc...).
 It's important to consider whether there are duplicate names across those locations you are matching against or the uploader will require you to resolve duplicate name name matches in a late step.
 It can be easier to format your spreadsheet to avoid this situation by adding one or more context location columns.
 By "context columns" I mean a set of columns that contain location names representing their place in the location hierarchy.

 For example: A spreadsheet to be matched against Counties that has a single location name field of "Denver Colorado" could be split into two columns.
 One column would be "Denver" and the other would be "Colorado".